grillzwitu/file_management_with_node_multer_cloudinary/README.md

 ## Work in Progress
 - Testing extensively to handle errors related to specific edge cases.
-- Implement files ownership between users.
+- Creating views with EJS to make frontend templates for a better testing experience.
 - Implement notifications for events (registration, file upload and file deletion).
 - Implement application logging.
-- Creating views with EJS to make frontend templates for a better testing experience.
 - Deploy/Host application.